data-integrations/datastream-delta-plugins/docs/datastream-cdcSource.md

 **project:** The Google Cloud Platform project that has enabled the DataStream API.
 It will default to the value of the system property `GOOGLE_CLOUD_PROJECT` or `GCLOUD_PROJECT` for CDAP and Data Fusion Project for Data Fusion.

-**DataStream Service Account Key:** The service account key for the service account that will be used as the identity to call DataStream API.
+**DataStream Service Account Key:** The service account key for the service account that will be used as the identity to call the DataStream API.
 It will default to the content of the file referred by the system property `GOOGLE_APPLICATION_CREDENTIALS` for CDAP and Data Fusion Service Account for Data Fusion.

 **GCS Service Account Key:** The service account key for the service account that will be used as the identity to access GCS.
 DataStream will write the change stream to the GCS bucket you specified as `GCS Bucket` property of this plugin.
 This service account will be used as the identity to get and create (if you want this plugin to create a new bucket) the bucket and read DataStream result from the bucket.
 It will default to the content of the file referred by the system property `GOOGLE_APPLICATION_CREDENTIALS` for CDAP and Data Fusion Service Account for Data Fusion.